dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 - **Generation 0**.
 This is the youngest generation and contains short-lived objects.
 An example of a short-lived object is a temporary variable.
 Garbage collection occurs most frequently in this generation.

-  Newly allocated objects form a new generation of objects and are implicitly generation 0 collections, unless they are large objects, in which case they go on the large object heap in a generation 2 collection.
+  Newly allocated objects form a new generation of objects and are implicitly generation 0 collections.
+However, if they are large objects, they go on the large object heap in a generation 2 collection.

   Most objects are reclaimed for garbage collection in generation 0 and do not survive to the next generation.